Indinavir (By mouth)

 Warnings While Using This Medicine

-- Make sure your doctor knows if you are pregnant or if you have kidney disease, liver disease, diabetes, hemolytic anemia, hyperbilirubinemia, hemophilia, or autoimmune disorders (such as Graves disease, polymyositis, or a history of Guillain-Barré syndrome).
+- Tell your doctor if you are pregnant or if you have kidney disease, liver disease (including cirrhosis, hepatitis), diabetes, or hemophilia.

 - Do not breastfeed.
 You can spread HIV or AIDS to your baby through your breast milk.